Fedora Community Operations (CommOps)

 And more (detailed below)

-The mailing list is best for asynchronous communication.
+The Discourse forum is best for asynchronous communication.
 This means it is best for questions or topics that someone may respond to later.
-It is better for longer discussions.
+It is better for longer, threaded discussions.

 The CommOps IRC channel on the Freenode IRC network is best for synchronous communication.
 This means it is best for quick feedback, like in a conversation.
 It is helpful for real-time discussions or getting someone’s attention.
 Additionally, the CommOps IRC channel is bridged to a Telegram group, if Telegram is more convenient.